 - Help you make healthy food choices.
 Ask them to encourage you to eat more fruits and vegetables, for example.

 - Encourage you when you slip away from your eating plan.
 A reminder of how well you've done will help you get back on track.

 - Ask them to be positive about your desire to change.

 Let them know that you'd like to hear encouraging words from time to time, and that their words and actions mean a lot.
 Hearing how well you are doing with your new eating habits helps you stay with your plan.
 You might ask them to:

 - Respect your new eating habits and not urge you to eat foods that you don't want to eat.

-It's motivating to know that someone is sharing the same goals.
-Your food buddy can remind you how far you've come and support you when you're having a hard time following your eating plan.
+Your food buddy can remind you how far you've come.
+He or she can support you when you're having a hard time following your eating plan.
 You and your buddy can talk about healthy recipes, ways to plan regular meals, and how to fit small amounts of your favorite foods into your food plan, for example.

 - Join a healthy-eating class or support group.